 Flexible spending account

 A flexible spending account is set up by your employer.
-They own the account, but you get to decide what qualified medical expenses to pay from your FSA.
+They own the account, but you get to decide which qualified medical expenses to pay for with your FSA.
 What makes it flexible?
 It works with most of our employer-sponsored health plans.
 Here are more facts about an FSA.

 - Only you and your employer can put money into the account.

 - You can only deposit money into your FSA through payroll deduction.
 That money isn’t taxed.

 - Some employers let you carry up to $500 into the next year.
 Otherwise, any money left in the account at the end of the year goes back to your employer.